nifuller/stock-scrape-bot/README.md

 `source scrapy-virtenv/bin/activate`

-4. `pip3 install` the following packages:
+4. install the following packages through pip3:
-    - scrapy
+    - `pip3 install scrapy`

     **Note:** If you're getting an import scrapy error in _most-active.py_ file make sure you select the correct Python interpreter; Ctrl + Shift + P, Python: select Interpreter (then whatever is the correct one for you)

-    - scrapyd
+    - `pip3 install scrapyd`
-    - scrapyops-scrapy
+    - `pip3 install scrapyops-scrapy`

-**Note:** This will only get the crawler working.
+**Note:** The last two packages aren't needed to get the web crawler to work.
+They are only needed to get the crawler ready for deployment onto a server.
+If you're not interested in deploying the crawler, don't install the last two packages.

 ## Running the Web Crawler
 First, activate the virtual enviornment: